University of Bolton, Deane Road, Bolton. BL3 5AB

 Back to menu

-If you’re currently employed in teaching and learning in higher or professional education this Advance HE/HEA approved distance-learning programme offers you the opportunity to develop high-quality skills in teaching, professional practice, scholarship and research.
-We’ll also support you to develop a critical approach to supporting student learning.
+If you're currently employed in teaching and learning in higher or professional education, this Advance HE-approved distance-learning programme offers you the opportunity to develop high-quality skills in teaching, professional practice, scholarship and research.
+We'll also support you in developing a critical approach to supporting student learning.

 Mode of Study: